How do I calculate my part-time employee’s holiday entitlement?

 What should I do next?

-If you are an employer in need of advice or have a specific question on part-time holidays, please contact Kirsty Henderson, one of our HR Advisors.
+If you are an employer in need of advice or have a specific question on part-time holidays, please speak with us using the form below.
 We regret that we cannot deal with enquiries from individuals, and suggest that you contact ACAS.